es2025-s17-hu/es2025-s17-hu-r2/module-a.md

 ### Restaurants

-In the admin interface you need to list the restaurants.
-To do this you need to implement the following endpoint:
+In the admin interface, you need to list the restaurants.
+To do this, you need to implement the following endpoint:

 - get all restaurants by averaging the ratings (reviews) for each restaurant

 ### Plans

-Also in the admin app, DineEase staff can modify subscription plans.
+Also, DineEase staff can modify subscription plans in the admin app.
 To do this, the following functionality must be provided:

 - get the data of all plans
 - update a selected plan

 ### Roles

 The user roles cannot be changed in the admin interface, but you may need the role details.
-To do this you need to create just one endpoint.
+To do this, you need to create just one endpoint.

 - get the data of all roles

 ### Reviews

-In the admin app, restaurant reviews can be displayed and unwanted entries can be deleted.
+In the admin app, restaurant reviews can be displayed, and unwanted entries can be deleted.
 To do this, you need to create two endpoints:

 - get all reviews with brief data (name and city) about the corresponding restaurant, sorted backwards by date of entry
 - delete a selected review